New Features to Add in Iteration 3

 logger.info(f"{user.username} logged in from {ip_addr}")

-logger.warn(f"Failed login for {username} from {ip_addr}")
+logger.warning(f"Failed login for {username} from {ip_addr}")

-# Example of logging an exception.
+# Logging an exception.

 # log.exception will include a stack trace